rbonghi/rbonghi.github.io/_robot/03-dude.md

 ---
 title: "Dude"
-excerpt: "For Unmanned Discovering of Enviroments"
+excerpt: "For Unmanned Discovering of Environments"
 permalink: /robot/dude
 redirect_from:
   - /dude